patrontech/pm-api-docs.github.io/public-event-list.md

-	public String smallImagePath; // URL for the small image for this TE public String largeImagePath; // URL for the large image for this TE public String purchaseUrl; // URL to the page containing links to all EIs public Map<String,Object> custom; //Enumerates fields from the FieldSet defined by settings.TicketableEventPublicFieldSet__c public List<EventInstance> instances = new List<EventInstance>();
+	public String smallImagePath; // URL for the small image for this TE public String largeImagePath; // URL for the large image for this TE public String purchaseUrl; // URL to the page containing links to all EIs public String instanceDisplay; // How the instances are displayed for selection ("Date/Time" or "List") public Map<String,Object> custom; //Enumerates fields from the FieldSet defined by settings.TicketableEventPublicFieldSet__c public List<EventInstance> instances = new List<EventInstance>();
 }